cubing/standards/draft/7/4d-projection-and-basic-hypercube-twists/index.md

 ## 7.1 Polytope elements

 When possible, pieces are named according to the rank of the element of the polytope they correspond to.
-Let _n_ be the rank of the puzzle.
+Let _d_ be the rank (i.e., dimension) of the puzzle.

 | Rank of element | Name   |
 | --------------- | ------ |